Sailor Mars: Profile

 In Pretty Guardian Sailor Moon, Rei has problems trusting people, even her fellow Sailor Guardians, and has a tendency to rely too much on herself.
 She says that she hates karaoke (which the other girls love, especially Usagi), but is later forced by Minako into posing as an idol.
 As "Mars Reiko," she appears on three occasions: performing for hospitalized people, working alongside Minako, and staging a contest with Minako in order to stop her from quitting the idol business.
 She has a complex relationship with Minako; though they often disagree and compete with each other, they also share great respect.
 Minako even sometimes lets her guard down around Rei, and eventually confides to her about what she feels is her destiny as a Sailor Guardian.
 Rei is told that she is to be the secondary leader of the Guardians, and alternately admires and resents Minako's teachings about what that means.
 She later becomes aware of Mio hurting Usagi just to keep Mamoru at Beryl's side and confronts her while in the Dark Kingdom.
 Rei tells her off it is her own selfishness that is encouraging Serenity to keep using the crystal and give her a choice: allow Mamoru and Usagi to see each other even for a day or she will tell her friends about Mio (which will not end well for her).
 Mio wisely chooses to let them see each other in order to keep Rei quiet about her.
 Mars uses her own dagger with Venus' to attempt to stop Serenity from destroying the Earth.

-In the Special Arc movie, Rei senses Mio's return and investigates it with Luna.
+In the Special Act movie, Rei senses Mio's return and investigates it with Luna.
 She is later incapacitated by Mio's growing dark powers.